 There are some great websites that you can use to find out about the history and rules of rugby.

 This site comes from the official organisation for rugby in New Zealand, which was founded in 1892.
 It has lots of information about rugby's history here in New Zealand and in other countries around the world.

-- Look under About NZR to find their Our History section.
+- Look under About NZR to read the Our History section.

 Britannia School is an EPIC resource.
 It is a great place for learning about the history and basic rules of rugby, including the difference between rugby union and rugby league.

-- Search for 'rugby' and select the rugby article.
+- Search for 'rugby' and select the rugby (sport) article.

-- Change the Article Reading Level tags at the top of the page to make the article easier or more difficult.
+- Change the article Reading Level tags at the top of the page to get more or less information.

-- Select Related to find links to other articles that might be useful for you.
+- Select the Related tab to find links to other articles that might be useful for you.